-Food and nutrition is important for everyone especially for patients with Alzheimer’s.
-The disease can take a toll on an individual’s appetite and even willingness to eat.
+Food and nutrition are important for everyone especially for patients with Alzheimer’s.
+The disease can take a toll on an individual’s appetite and even willing to eat.
 Patients forget what food looks like, how to prepare it and even the meal times.
 It is expected since Alzheimer’s impairs their cognitive skills and memory.
 One of the symptoms of Alzheimer’s is significant weight loss because patients do not remember to eat.

 The solution is not to force them to eat because the patient may choke or accidentally inhale food into their lungs.
 The alternative solutions are creative and compassionate ways.